 You can engage in the same transformational practice and record spontaneous imagery, develop intuitive knowing, and explore synchronicity."

-3. Develops intuitive knowing.
+3. Spontaneous drawing develops intuitive knowing.

 4. Intuitive drawing provides an opportunity to find your authentic self-expression.